 A large majority of the process equipment and buildings have been delivered and are safely stored at site ready for erection to commence in April 2018.
 Additional equipment is in transit with the remaining equipment to be delivered over the next few months.
-The objective is to begin plant commissioning next summer and to be shipping product to customers in the second half of 2018.
+The objective is to begin plant commissioning this summer with product shipping to customers in the second half of 2018.
+With this in mind, the Company continues to work with the Greenland government to encourage local employment and ensure all operating conditions under the mining licence and impact benefits agreement (IBA) are met.